hgarcia/Blog/src/_posts/2016-11-27-choo-generalizing-elements.md

 ---
 layout: post
 title: Choo generalizing your elements.
-summary: In this post we will refactor the elements to reduce their dependencie on the library.
+summary: In this post we will refactor the elements to reduce their dependency on the library.
 categories: [Programming, Choo]
 collection: Choo
 header_img: https://c2.staticflickr.com/6/5791/30586665571_65fead6800_h.jpg